 If you are a writer, you are also a creator.
-You are constantly creating something, and as such you are always building a portfolio.
+You are constantly creating something, and you are always building a portfolio.
 My professor always told us to attack everything we wrote as if someone, anyone, might read it.
 That is something I never really thought of when writing, but it has become more integral the farther I travel from my undergraduate career into my professional one.
 You don’t really realize how many of the pieces you work on you can eventually use in a professional setting.
 I was recently (and by recently I mean 3 weeks ago) hired by my dream company *cue second roaring applause.* Thank you, thank you, but surprisingly (or perhaps, unsurprisingly) my job doesn’t directly deal with writing in any way.
 Even so, I had so much to put on my resume and into my portfolio that proved I was capable of working in a professional setting.
 My work proved to my now-employer that I could meet deadlines, that I could communicate effectively, and that I was able to complete projects effectively.
 I provided them with multiple versions of one piece to prove I had an eye-for-detail, that I am dedicated, and that I am not discouraged by failure.
 By constantly creating, you are constantly creating proof of your skills and character.
 We spend so much time learning to show and not tell, and by doing so, we are creating ways to show our skills, rather than just tell people we have them.

 – You can always be a writer.

 No matter what path my life takes, I will always be a writer.
 If I stay on my current career path, if I decide to do something else, if 40 years pass, if pen and paper become obsolete, if we all have to move to another planet, if the world implodes… doesn’t matter.
-I can and will always be a writer.
-As long as you writer, you are a writer.
-A writer is someone who writes journals, who writes for a newspaper, who writes just for their mom, who blogs, who writes grocery lists, who writes poems, who writes stories, who tells stories, who records stories on a laptop, phone, tape recorder… if you believe you are a writer, all you need to do to prove it is to write.
+I can, and will always be, a writer.
+As long as you write, you are a writer.
+A writer is someone who writes in journals, who writes for a newspaper, who writes just for their mom, who blogs, who writes grocery lists, who writes poems, who writes stories, who tells stories, who records stories on a laptop, phone, tape recorder… if you believe you are a writer, all you need to do to is write.
 Simple as that.
 To prove you are a doctor, you need a license.
 To prove you are a NASA employee, you need references, or name badges, or check stubs… but a doctor doesn’t need a license to prove he is a writer, too.
 He is a writer because he writes.